Jaime Harrison: 2020 U.S. Senate election

 Harrison filed paperwork on February 7, 2019, to challenge Senator Lindsey Graham by running for his seat in the U.S. Senate in the 2020 election.
 No Democrat has won a statewide election in South Carolina since 2006.
 Harrison launched his campaign on May 29, 2019.
-Economist and Democrat Dr. Gloria Bromell Tinubu announced her run for the seat in May of 2019.
+Economist and Democrat Gloria Bromell Tinubu announced her run for the seat in May 2019.
 In January 2020, Tinubu dropped out of the race, endorsing Harrison.
 With Harrison unopposed, the Democratic primary for US Senate was cancelled, and he became the Democratic nominee on June 9, 2020.

 Harrison and Graham participated in a debate with no audience (due to the COVID-19 pandemic) that was hosted by Allen University on October 3, 2020.
 A debate originally scheduled for October 9 was changed to feature separate, televised interviews after Graham refused to be tested for COVID-19 preceding the scheduled debate.

 In the third quarter of 2020, Harrison raised $57 million, the largest quarterly total by a U.S. Senate candidate ever, breaking Beto O'Rourke's record in the 2018 Texas Senate election.
 He also raised the most ever by a U.S. Senate candidate, beating another record set by O'Rourke.

 Harrison called for expansion of Medicaid and expanded coronavirus relief.
 During the 2020 Senate election, Harrison criticized Graham for attempting to repeal the Affordable Care Act.
 Harrison also supports the legalization of cannabis.

 Harrison lost the election to Graham by over ten percentage points, garnering 44.2% of the vote compared to Graham's 54.5%.
 The day after the election, Niall Stanage of The Hill stated that Harrison ran a spirited challenge but in the end, Graham "prevailed easily".

 Harrison broke U.S. Senate campaign fundraising records by raising $109 million.
+His campaign was also the topic of the 2024 documentary In the Bubble with Jaime.